Ways to heal and thrive

 If it’s not a safe environment, ecosystem, etc., add an agency statement:

-Move gently back and forth: distress → resource → distress → resource.
+distress → resource → distress → resource

+You can add small movement if it helps: rocking, stretching, shoulder rolls, tapping hands or feet.
 This teaches your nervous system it can touch the pain without drowning in it.

-3. Embodied Discharge (2–3 minutes)
+4. Embodied Discharge

 Do compressions on your body, squeeze arms, legs, feet, hands, etc.